 |1 to larger than 100 kilometres in size||1 to 10 kilometres in size (nucleus only)|

 The above-mentioned points were a few differences between comet and asteroid.
-How likely is it that our planet could get hit by a comet or a large asteroid?
-We are aware that earth has been hit many times in the past by comets and asteroids whose orbit brings them close to the earth.
+We know that the earth has been hit many times by comets and asteroids whose orbit brings them close to the earth.
 There has been evidence proving that cosmic collisions played a major role in mass extinctions.
 Though, none at this time pose a threat to earth!
-You can learn more differences between various celestial bodies like the difference between meteor and meteorites at BYJU’S.
+You can learn more differences between various celestial bodies like the difference between meteors and meteorites at BYJU’S.